The NC LIVE search box is an excellent tool for finding articles. But sometimes you click on a link, and you get an error, like this:

 Try Browsing Manually

-In the picture above, we can use the tools in the left sidebar.
-We know the name of the journal this is from, along with a volume, issue, and page number.
+1. In the picture above, we can use the citation to find the article by browsing the journal.
+We know the name of the journal from the citation, along with a volume, issue, and page number.

 Try a DOI